SEUhj/CE4-LPR-Automatic-Reconstruction/README.md

 [Giacomo-Roncoroni/LPR_CE4](https://github.com/Giacomo-Roncoroni/LPR_CE4)

-This repository focuses on releasing the proposed method and the associated evaluation data.
+This repository focuses on releasing the proposed method and the associated segment-level evaluation files.
 Baseline comparison data and scripts are not included here.
+Users who wish to reproduce the baseline comparison should refer to the original baseline repository and apply it to the same official Chang'e-4 LPR data.

 ## Repository Layout